top of page

 EMPLOYEE BENEFITS

-PORCs can re-insure employee benefits such as health insurance, executive retirement programs, group term life and long-term disability, achieving substantial cost reductions to the business.
+POICs can re-insure employee benefits such as health insurance, executive retirement programs, group term life and long-term disability, achieving substantial cost reductions to the business.

 WARRANTY

-PORCs can re-insure a business' product or service through a warranty.
+POICs can re-insure a business' product or service through a warranty.
 This represents classic risk management strategy following decades of application in the auto industry.

 UNDER-INSURED RISKS

-PORCs can cover uninsured and under-insured risk exposures not covered by a commercial Property and Casualty Insurance organization.
+POICs can cover uninsured and under-insured risk exposures not covered by a commercial Property and Casualty Insurance organization.
 In the best risk mitigation models, licensed, third-party actuaries are used to identify/qualify clients' risk profiles using centuries of actuarial tables; these risks may include business interruption, legal risks, reputational risks, key man risks, loss of key customer risk, loss of key vendor risk, and more.

 Marble Surface